-This year's Drug Delivery to the Lungs conference (DDL21; 8-10 Dec 10; Edinburgh, Scotland), was a resounding success for Malvern Instruments with Deborah Huck, Malvern's Product Technical Specialist for imaging, and co-authors scooping the industry poster award for, "Characterizing a Nasal Spray Formulation from Droplet to API Particle Size."
+This year's Drug Delivery to the Lungs conference (DDL21; 8-10 Dec 10; Edinburgh, Scotland), was a resounding success for Malvern Panalytical with Deborah Huck, Malvern Panalytical's Product Technical Specialist for imaging, and co-authors scooping the industry poster award for, "Characterizing a Nasal Spray Formulation from Droplet to API Particle Size."

-The prize was presented to the team by Jolyon Mitchell of Trudell Medical International and highlights Malvern's active development of analytical instrumentation for inhaled product applications.
+The prize was presented to the team by Jolyon Mitchell of Trudell Medical International and highlights Malvern Panalytical's active development of analytical instrumentation for inhaled product applications.

 These highly complementary techniques have applications for a variety of inhaled products.
 Dry powder inhaler development, which demands detailed study of the dynamics of powder entrainment and dispersion, as well as an understanding of the structure of the delivered particles, offers another example.
 Techniques which can follow the process of particle dispersion, and then identify which species have been dispersed to a respirable particle size, can offer significant benefits, especially when developing new combination therapies.

 A copy of the poster can be found at: http://www.malvern.com/common/downloads/campaign/nasal-spray.pdf